There is apparently a “home cost crisis,” and a new fintech company called Mesa is looking to solve that.

 These points will be eligible for gift card redemptions, mortgage payment redemptions, or transfers to airline & hotel partners.

-My understanding is you’ll be able to use the Mesa Homeowners Card to make your mortgage payments, despite credit card issuers commonly not allowing this.
+My original understanding was that you’d be able to use the Mesa Homeowners Card to make your mortgage payments, despite credit card issuers commonly not allowing this.

 Mesa has partnered with Visa on the deal and has a team that formerly worked at companies like American Express, Capital One, and Bilt, the latter of which wanted to reward customers for paying the mortgage with a credit card.